School of Information Sciences

 The Leading Edge

-Because Pitt is one of the top public research institutions in the world, iSchool students can do with faculty members who are at the leading edges of their disciplines.
+Because Pitt is one of the top public research institutions in the world, iSchool students can do research projects with faculty members who are at the leading edges of their disciplines.